edopranata/q-short/README.md

 1. Log in to your account
 2. Navigate to "My URLs" or click "Create Short URL"
 3. Enter the original URL and optional metadata
+4. **Optional**: Enter a custom slug for a memorable URL (e.g., "my-portfolio")
-4. Set expiration date if needed
+5. Set expiration date if needed
-5. Click "Create Short URL"
+6. Click "Create Short URL"

+**Custom Slug Features:**
+- Real-time availability checking
+- Format validation (letters, numbers, hyphens only)
+- Reserved slug protection (admin, api, etc.)
+- Unique constraint enforcement

 ### Viewing Analytics
 1. Go to the "Analytics" section